panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/ref-object-update-njr2s7?file=/src/App.vue)

-Since `hero` ref is reactive, the change `hero.value.name = 'Joker'` is reflected on the screen by changing from `'Batman'` to `'Joker'`.
+Since `hero` ref is reactive, the change `hero.value.name = 'Joker'` is also reflected on the screen by changing from `'Batman'` to `'Joker'`.

+Changes to an object in ref is deeply reactive.

 ## 5. Template refs

-Normally you don't have to access and manipulate DOM elements directly.
-Let Vue take care of everything regarding DOM.
+Usually you don't have to access and manipulate DOM elements directly.
+Just let Vue take care of everything regarding DOM.

 But there are situations when you need to access DOM elements.
 For example, when integrating a 3rd party code that isn't Vue-aware.

+Vue uses refs to give you access to DOM elements.

-There are only 3 steps necessary to access DOM elements using a ref in Vue:
+There are only 3 steps to make a ref access a DOM element:

 1. Define create the ref that is supposed to hold the DOM element: `const element = ref()`
-2. Inside the template, use the special attribute `ref` of the tag and assign the ref to it: `<div ref={element}>...</div>`
+2. Inside the template, use the special attribute `ref` and assign the ref to it: `<div ref={element}>...</div>`
 3. After mounting, you can access the DOM element by reading `element.value`

 Let's continue with a simple example.